Background

 fi

-Note that it is important that /usr/local/bin
+Note that it is important that /usr/local/bin ends up in your path

 programs effectively hide the Apple-provided Developer Tools proxy programs;

-at the very beginning of your $PATH
+if you do not want /usr/local/bin at the very beginning of your $PATH

-then at least ensure it gets inserted before /usr/bin
+then at least ensure it gets inserted before /usr/bin.

-Before carrying on, ensure that the basic git
+Before carrying on, ensure that the basic git and git-annex binaries

 do actually run now: